-When a spatial data set is kriged, the solution of the kriging system of equations also provides the variance (and thus the standard deviation) of the estimate associated with each kriged value.
-The kriging standard deviation for a given estimated node is the square root of the variance that is calculated during the kriging estimation.
-The standard deviation can be used to create a grid of confidence intervals for each estimated data point.
+When a spatial data set is kriged, the solution of the kriging system of equations also provides the variance (and thus the SD) of the estimate associated with each kriged value.
+The kriging SD for a given estimated node is the square root of the variance that is calculated during the kriging estimation.
+The SD can be used to create a grid of confidence intervals for each estimated data point.

-Standard deviation is a useful tool in assessing areas of uncertainty in the model.
-Areas with a higher standard deviation have a lower confidence.
-Typically, the standard deviation distribution can be used to assess areas of lower confidence relative to areas of higher confidence, for identification of new sample locations to improve model confidence.
-For the purposes of selecting boring locations, the relative distribution of standard deviation, in comparison of model predicted probability of non-exceedance of 52.9 pCi/g, was used and compared with not only existing borings (as is done with standard deviation), but also used qualitatively when considering where new borings should be located for delineation of RIM and/or further investigation into interior RIM margins.
-Figures E-9a through E-9ab demonstrate the standard deviation for radium and thorium in Areas 1 and 2, where elevation-based slices of standard deviation are shown every 2 feet.
+SD is a useful tool in assessing areas of uncertainty in the model.
+Areas with a higher SD have a lower confidence.
+Typically, the SD distribution can be used to assess areas of lower confidence relative to areas of higher confidence, for identification of new sample locations to improve model confidence.
+For the purposes of selecting boring locations, the relative distribution of SD, in comparison of model predicted probability of non-exceedance of 52.9 pCi/g, was used and compared with not only existing borings (as is done with SD), but also used qualitatively when considering where new borings should be located for delineation of RIM and/or further investigation into interior RIM margins.
+Figures E-9a through E-9ab demonstrate the SD for radium and thorium in Areas 1 and 2, where elevation-based slices of SD are shown every 2 feet.
 Figures for Area 1 show elevation slices from 444 to 466 feet above mean sea level (amsl), and 444 to 474 feet amsl for Area 2.
-Additionally, contours of the probability of non-exceedance of RIM (radium + thorium) greater than 52.9 pCi/g are overlaid on the standard deviation at 0.2 increments from 0.1 to 0.9.
-These standard deviation maps of the current model provided a quantitative demonstration of the variance and therefore were the preliminary guide for the identification of new borings, particularly the "primary" borings on GSMO #2.
-As DIWP and 30% Design have progressed additional analyses were conducted based, in part, on comments from USEPA.
+Additionally, contours of the probability of non-exceedance of RIM (radium + thorium) > 52.9 pCi/g are overlaid on the SD at 0.2 increments from 0.1 to 0.9.
+These SD maps of the current model provided a quantitative demonstration of the variance and therefore were the preliminary guide for the identification of new borings, particularly the "primary" borings on GSMO #2.
+As the DIWP and 30% Design have progressed, additional analyses were conducted based, in part, on comments from USEPA.
 These analyses are provided below.